2gis/mapsapi/src/doc/en/examples/markers.md

 ### Marker with a tip

-The marker has two kinds tips: a regular and a static ones.
+The marker has two kinds of tips: a regular and a static ones.
 Both options are considered in the following example:

 <div id="map4" style="width: 100%; height: 400px;"></div>
 <script>